MiriamS284/todo-app/README.md

 ## Technology Stack

 - **React**: Utilizes React functional components and hooks for state management and lifecycle events, providing a responsive and interactive user interface.
-- **CSS**: Custom stylesheets are used to enhance the UI and provide a seamless user experience across different devices.
+- **CSS**: Custom stylesheets are used to enhance the UI and provide a seamless user experience across Desktop-Screen and Mobile devices.

 ## Features